MaxHasADHD/PrivacyPolicies/CinemaTime.md

 # Cinema Time Privacy Policy

-This policy applies to all information collected or submitted on Cinema Times’s website and our apps for iPhone and any other devices and platforms.

 ## Information we collect

-For the majority of users, we do not collect any information.
-The app does not share information about your device, what you watch, or who you are.

-The app does keep a on-device log file with information such as when a movie was added to a list, or which steps during sync were called.
-This log file is saved and stored on-device, and is only used when using the "Send Feedback" button of the app by attaching this file to the email.
-If you wish to not include this file with your support email, you may tap on it and detach it from the email.
-The information within the log file is useful to help with support issues.
-We do not share your personal information with outside parties ever.
-Emails are only kept for the duration of the support inquiry and are deleted immediately after finding a resolution to the inquiry, or up to a month if waiting for response.
+The app (Cinema Time) saves your data (movies, lists, watches, app settings, etc) on your device.
+This data only ever leaves the device if you're signed in to Trakt.tv, in which case we'll sync your actions (Marking a movie as watched, adding to a list, creating a list, etc) to Trakt.tv via their API.

 ## Information Usage

-The information collected is only used for the purpse of providing support to the user who sent it.
+Information collected is only used for the purpose of improving the app, and customer support.
+I do not share personal information with outside parties except to the extent necessary to accomplish Cinema Time's functionality.

 ## Third-party links and content

-Cinema Time displays links and content from third-party entertainment sites, and downloads movie information and posters from these sites.
-These have their own independent privacy policies, and we have no responsibility or liability for their content or activities.
+Cinema Time displays links and content from third-party sites such as trakt.tv, themoviedb.org, and thetvdb.com.
+These sites have their own independent privacy policies, and we have no responsibility or liability for their content or activities.

 ## What other entities does the developer use to process or store personal data?

-Trakt.tv: Cinema Time uses the Trakt.tv API for movie information, and sync if you have signed in / created an account with Trakt.tv
+### Trakt
+When signed into Trakt, Cinema Time may collect your Trakt content history for the purposes of syncing this information between your devices.
+Refer to Trakt's Privacy Policy for more information on how your data is handled.

+## California Online Privacy Protection Act Compliance
+We comply with the California Online Privacy Protection Act.
+We therefore will not distribute your personal information to outside parties without your consent.

+## Your Consent
+By using the Cinema Time app or website, you consent to my privacy policy.

+## Revisions to this privacy policy
+We may update our Privacy Policy from time to time.
+You are advised to review this page periodically for any changes.
+These changes are effective immediately upon posting this page.

 ## I have a question that isn't answered here.
 Please [contact us](support@cinematime.app) and we'll get back to you.

-Last change made on 6/18/2019
+Last change made on 12/30/2020